 Bedsores develop after the blood supply to the skin is cut off for more than two or three hours.
-They happen most often on the:

-- Tailbone, hips and buttocks area
+- Tailbone, hips, and buttocks area

 - Heels of the feet